fetchai/agents-aea/docs/protocol-generator.md

 `reply` specifies for every performative, what its valid replies are.
 If a performative `per_1` is a valid reply to another `per_2`, this means a message with performative `per_1` can target a message whose performative is `per_2`.

 `reply` is a dictionary, where the keys are the performatives (yaml string) defined in `speech-acts`.
-For each performtaive key, its value is a list of performatives which are defined to be a valid reply.
+For each performative key, its value is a list of performatives which are defined to be a valid reply.
 For example, valid replies to `cfp` are `propose` and `decline`.

 `roles` lists the roles are agents which participate in dialogues conforming with your protocol.